jamel/dbf/README.md

 #### 5. Translate DBF to TXT file

-If you have no tool for viewing DBF fiels you could simply output all its content to txt file and use your favorite text editor.
+If you have no tool for viewing DBF fields you could simply output all its content to txt file and use your favorite text editor.

 ```java
 public class Dbf2Txt {